Our People

 With an education from St. Martin’s College in Business Administration, Dennis has always had an innovative approach to fishing with Ocean Gold being a prime example of that innovation as one of the most significant Pacific whiting shoreside facilities on the coast.
 A Grays Harbor native, Dennis has lived in Westport for 45 years where he has raised all three of his children, each of whom are currently active in the fishing industry.

-Greg Shaughnessy, General Manager, Ocean Gold Seafoods
+Greg Shaughnessy, GM / COO, Ocean Gold Seafoods

 Eric Rydman, Plant Engineer, Ocean Gold Seafoods